Giacomo Biffi

 Giacomo Biffi (13 June 1928 – 11 July 2015) was an Italian Cardinal of the Roman Catholic Church.
-He was Archbishop Emeritus of Bologna, having served as archbishop there from 1984 to 2003. he was elevated to the cardinalate in 1985.
+He was Archbishop Emeritus of Bologna, having served as archbishop there from 1984 to 2003.
+He was elevated to the cardinalate in 1985.

 Biography

 Biffi was born in Milan and studied at the seminaries of the Archdiocese of Milan.
-He was ordained to the priesthood by Cardinal Alfredo Ildefonso Schuster, O.S.B., Archbishop of Milan, on 23 December 1950.
-From 1951 to 1960, Biffi taught dogmatic theology at the Seminary of Milan, also publishing numerous works on theology, catechetics and meditation.
-He received a doctorate in theology from the Faculty of Theology at Venegono in 1955; his thesis was entitled: La colpa e la libertà nell'odierna condizione umana.
+He was ordained to the priesthood by Cardinal Alfredo Ildefonso Schuster, Archbishop of Milan, on 23 December 1950.
+From 1951 to 1960, Biffi taught dogmatic theology at the Seminary of Milan, publishing numerous works on theology, catechetics, and meditation.
+He received a doctorate in theology from the Faculty of Theology at Venegono in 1955; his thesis examined the questions of guilt and freedom in modern life.

 From 1960 to 1975, he did pastoral work in the Archdiocese of Milan, serving as a parish priest at Santi Martiri Anauniani in Legnano (1960–1969) and later at Sant'Andrea in Milan (1969–1975).
 Biffi became Episcopal Vicar for Culture in 1974, and a canon theologian of the metropolitan chapter of Milan on 1 February 1975.
 He also served as director of the Istituto Lombardo di Pastorale and the Commission for the Ambrosian Rite.

 On 7 December 1975, Biffi was appointed Auxiliary Bishop of Milan and Titular Bishop of Fidenae by Pope Paul VI.
 He received his episcopal consecration on 11 January 1976 from Cardinal Giovanni Colombo, with Bishops Bernardo Citterio and Libero Tresoldi serving as co-consecrators.
 Within the Italian Episcopal Conference, he served on commissions for doctrine, catechetics, culture and liturgy.

 Following the death of Enrico Manfredini, Biffi was named Archbishop of Bologna on 19 April 1984 and installed on the following 1 June.
 He was elected President of the Episcopal Conference of Emilia-Romagna on 7 July 1984.
 Pope John Paul II created him Cardinal-Priest of Santi Giovanni Evangelista e Petronio in the consistory of 25 May 1985.
 Biffi preached the Lent spiritual exercises for the pope and Roman Curia in 1989.
 He retired from the governance of the archdiocese in December 2003 and was succeeded by Carlo Caffarra.

 Biffi was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
-According to a leaked diary, he received one vote on the fourth ballot and subsequently discovered it was of Joseph Ratzinger.

-In 2008, he turned 80 and lost the right to participate in future conclaves.
+In 2008, he turned 80 and lost the right to participate in conclaves.
 He died on 11 July 2015.